Inspector Gadget's Field Trip: Episode list

-Season 2 (1997–98)

 Home media

 In June 1996, DIC appointed Buena Vista Home Video as the home video distributor for the series.
-Buena Vista, through subsidiary Disney Educational Productions. released various VHS tapes of the series with 2 episodes on each, which were sold as educational products for places like schools.
+Buena Vista, through subsidiary Disney Educational Productions, released various VHS tapes of the series with two episodes on each, which were sold as educational products for places like schools.
 The company would re-release the series on DVD in 2007, with the episodes varying between each DVD.

-Anchor Bay UK released 2 volumes in 2004 and 2006 for public usage, each containing 4 episodes.
-Avenue Entertainment would release 2 volumes in 2004, with these ones containing 2 episodes each.
+Anchor Bay UK released two volumes in 2004 and 2006 for public usage, each containing four episodes.
+Avenue Entertainment would release two volumes in 2004; these contained two episodes each.